 If a business is not performing according to expectations, it can be difficult to ascertain where the root of the problem lies.
-After the takeover, our client was concerned that leadership issues might be preventing the company from making progress.
-They asked us to investigate why results were disappointing compared to those of competitors.
+In one particular circumstance, our client was concerned that leadership issues might be preventing the company from making progress.
+They asked us to investigate why the results were disappointing compared to those of competitors.

-Our line of questioning inclined toward defining how excellence in field marketing is achieved, which allowed us to benchmark the individual organisation’s performance and that of its key people against that of its competitors.
+Our line of questioning was inclined toward defining how excellence in field marketing is achieved, allowing us to benchmark the individual organisation’s performance and that of its key people against its competitors.

 Our recommendations included taking steps to raise the profile of the organisation; addressing concerns raised with the current CEO; and adapting to new market realities by adopting a ‘Go-to-market’ model for strengthening the business development effort: targeting the right people, with the right product, at the right price, in the right way and the right place.

 There was a double gain from the work undertaken.
 Not only was the client given an objective critique of their subsidiary’s performance, but they also received a comprehensive review of their market and recommendations for how to tackle it.